-IPPSR’s October Public Policy Forum will focus on K-12 education’s future during and after the coronavirus pandemic.
-The IPPSR Forum is set for Wednesday, Oct.
-21 at noon online over Zoom.
+IPPSR’s October Public Policy Forum focused on K-12 education’s future during and after the coronavirus pandemic.

 The COVID-19 crisis led to near-nationwide spring closure of K-12 public schools.
 Schools this fall are creating in-person, online or a combination of in-person and online education experiences.